 When Can Babies Have Cabbage?

 Your baby can start having cabbage from the age of six months.
-In general, cabbage can be introduced to babies once they start solids like rice and potato.
+Weaning babies who have started solids such as rice and potato can generally be introduced to cabbage.
 However, not all babies are ready for solids at the same time.
 Therefore, consult a pediatrician or pediatric nutritionist before introducing cabbage to your baby.
 Once satisfied, this vegetable would be a great addition to your babies diet as it has so many potential health benefits.

 Nutritional Value Of Cabbage

-Cabbage is a nutritionally balanced vegetable.
+Cabbage is a nutritionally balanced vegetable and a commonly consumed low-calorie food.
 The nutritional value can vary as per the type of cabbage.
 The common varieties are greens, spring greens, white, savoy, bok choy, napa cabbage, and red cabbage.
 Almost all these varieties can be given to babies.
 However, green cabbage is the most commonly consumed type in the world.

 |Carbohydrate, by difference||4.13g||–|